1993 Michael Jackson sexual abuse allegations

-Renowned American singer Michael Jackson first faced allegations of child sexual abuse in 1993.
-Evan Chandler, a dentist and screenwriter based in Los Angeles, accused Jackson of sexually abusing Chandler's 13-year-old son, Jordan.
+In 1993, Evan Chandler, a dentist and screenwriter based in Los Angeles, accused the American singer Michael Jackson of sexually abusing his 13-year-old son, Jordan Chandler.
 Jackson had befriended Jordan after renting a vehicle from Jordan's stepfather.
 Though Evan initially encouraged the friendship, he confronted his ex-wife, who had custody of Jordan, with suspicions that the relationship was inappropriate.
+Jordan initially said Jackson had not acted inappropriately, but later supported his father's allegations.

-Chandler demanded money from Jackson, threatening to go to a criminal court, but no agreement was reached.
+In August 1993, Chandler demanded money from Jackson, threatening to go to a criminal court, but no agreement was reached.
 After Jordan told a psychiatrist that Jackson had molested him, the Los Angeles Police Department began a criminal investigation.
 The investigation found no physical evidence against Jackson.

-In August 1993, as the second leg of Jackson's Dangerous World Tour began, news of the allegations broke and received worldwide media attention.
+As the second leg of Jackson's Dangerous World Tour began, news of the allegations broke and received worldwide media attention.
 Jackson canceled the remainder of the tour, citing health problems arising from the scandal.
-Jackson's sister La Toya Jackson said Jackson was a pedophile, but produced no evidence and withdrew the accusation, saying she had been forced to make it by her husband.
+Jackson's sister La Toya Jackson spoke out against Jackson, but produced no evidence and withdrew the accusation, saying she had been forced to make it by her husband.

 In September 1993, the Chandlers filed a lawsuit against Jackson.
 They and Jackson reached a financial settlement in January 1994; Jackson and his legal team stressed that this was not an admission of guilt.
 In September 1994, the investigation closed after the Chandlers declined to cooperate, leaving the case without its main witness.

 The allegations damaged Jackson's public image, health, and commercial standing.
 Several of his endorsement deals were canceled, including his decade-long Pepsi endorsement.
 Further allegations of abuse by Jackson led to the People v.
 Jackson trial in 2005, in which Jackson was acquitted.